The care, conservation and custody of Pukaki is provided by the Pukaki Trust on behalf of the Crown.

 Board membership as at May 2014:

-- Te Ururoa Flavell, MP (Chair on behalf of the Minister for Arts, Culture and Heritage)
+- Te Ururoa Flavell (Chair on behalf of the Minister for Arts, Culture and Heritage)

 - Dr Paora Tapsell (Ngāti Whakaue representative)